AndileGumada1/spring-boot-enployee-management/README.md

-# Reactjs, Spring boot and MySQL Web Application - Expense Tracker
+# Reactjs, Spring boot and MySQL Web Application - Employee Mana

-A simple expense tracking application built with Angular 9 and Spring boot that connects to the MySQL database.
+A simple Employee Management Application built with ReactJs and Spring boot that connects to the MySQL database.
 Application built using spring data JPA to perform database operations.
-Users can add, list, update, delete, sort, and filter the expenses.
+Users can add, list, update, delete.

 ## Requirements